Special Education Degree

 Online schools use virtual learning platforms like Moodle or Canvas to facilitate instruction.
 These virtual classrooms are where students will access multimedia lectures, assignments, and communicate with peers and instructors.
 Some programs may be more user friendly than others, so it may be a good idea to research it before signing on.

-Find out if the school you are interested in gives students access to learning resources such as online research centers, scholarly articles, journals, mentorship programs, and internship programs.
+Find out if the online program you are interested in gives students access to learning resources such as online research centers, scholarly articles, journals, mentorship programs, and internship programs.
+Some schools may also give online students access to services such as technology assistance and student advising.

-Reputable schools will be able to provide a program's learning outcomes.
+Reputable schools will be able to provide an online special education degree program's learning outcomes.
+Student learning outcomes are statements that describe the skills, knowledge, and attitudes students should have acquired by the time they complete the program.
 When considering an online Bachelor's Degree in Special Education, you will want to make sure the skills and knowledge you will obtain are in line with your future work.

 Is an Online Degree Right for You?